stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 Browse the [SourceMod Approved Plugins](http://forums.alliedmods.net/forumdisplay.php?f=108) forum for mod you want to install.
 The thread will have all of the information you need to configure the mod.

 Once you’ve found a mod you want download the mod and install the files in the appropriate locations.
-Generally the smx files belong in the orangebox/tf/addons/sourcemod/plugins folder and the configuration files belong in the orangebox/tf/addons/sourcemod/configs folder.
+Generally the smx files belong in the `orangebox/tf/addons/sourcemod/plugins` folder and the configuration files belong in the `orangebox/tf/addons/sourcemod/configs` folder.

 ### Creating a MOTD

-The Message of the Day (MOTD) is the intro chalkboard screen you see when you join a server.
+The Message of the Day (<abbr>MOTD</abbr>) is the intro chalkboard screen you see when you join a server.
 It is an HTML document that runs in WebKit, so you can do just about anything you like here.
 Personally, I find the chalkboard look to be the most professional looking MOTD.

 ![TF2 MOTD](../../assets/postimages/tf2-server/tf2-motd.jpg)

-The Message of the Day page is located in the orangebox/tf folder as motd.txt.
+The Message of the Day page is located in the `orangebox/tf` folder as `motd.txt`.
 Here you can create your HTML page that will be shown to players who join your server.

 I’m not going to try to teach you HTML or CSS, so I’ll simply provide you with the markup for a simple Message of the Day sample page.